rwaight/actions/instruqt/api-get-tracks/README.md

   - `total-maintenance`

 When processing large track datasets, use the conditional logic shown in the advanced examples to automatically fall back to artifact files when needed.

+> **Note on Challenge Assignments**: By default, challenge assignment text is excluded from the output to reduce data size and improve performance.
+This is especially important for teams with many tracks and detailed assignments.
+Set `include-challenge-assignments: 'true'` if you need the full assignment text for documentation or analysis purposes.